Skip to main content

 Now click the Add Record button to the right.

 You're just about there!
-The very last step, click the Verify button back on Google:
+In the very last step, click the Verify button back on Google:

 If all goes well, you should be greeted with a verified message: